luxinya725/Personal-Tinnitus-Informatics-System/README.md

 React app made as functional prototype for course 02808 Personal Data Interaction (Spring 2026)

 # Frontend
 You can find the frontend in the frontend folder.
 See the README.md within the frontend folder to see how to deploy to production.
-It was built by Juno, Yuling and Xinya.
+It was built by Juno, Xinya and Yuling.

 ## Live demo
 [Open QuietSpace on GitHub Pages](https://luxinya725.github.io/Personal-Tinnitus-Informatics-System/)